 Caregiving Through the Stages of Dementia

-As with any progressive disease, dementia patients may not exhibit many symptoms when they are first Stages of Dementiadiagnosed but will deteriorate in health as the years pass.
+As with any progressive disease, dementia patients may not exhibit many symptoms when they are first diagnosed but will deteriorate in health as the years pass.
 Your job as a caregiver, or the one who will ultimately make decisions for your loved one who has been diagnosed with dementia, is to understand the changes that occur from one phase to another.
 It’s always best to be prepared, as dementia and its many forms can change each person it affects in different ways.

 Generally speaking, you will notice your loved one going through three main phases of the disease: an early phase, a mid-phase, and a later phase.